dart-lang/site-www/src/codelabs/iterables.md

 ### Example: Using map to change elements

-Run this example to see how `map` can be used to multiply all the elements of an `Iterable` by two.
+Run this example to see how `map` can be used to multiply all the elements of an `Iterable` by 2.
 What do you think the output will be?

 [//]: https://gist.github.com/ba4352e121b19ecb1b171cce553de72f
 <iframe